 Since the Scheme commenced approximately 15,427 hectares at a total cost of $70.8 million have been acquired (as at June 2009).
 By identifying, acquiring and reserving land we have been able to create new coastal national parks and reserves for public enjoyment.

-Planning & Infrastructure's land managers and resource specialists work together to negotiate purchases under the Scheme, arranging the transfer of land to management agencies such as the Department of Environment, Climate Change and Water (for a national park), the Land and Property Management Authority (for a Crown reserve) or under some circumstances the local council (for a public reserve).
+The department's land managers and resource specialists work together to negotiate purchases under the Scheme, arranging the transfer of land to management agencies such as the Department of Environment, Climate Change and Water (for a national park), the Land and Property Management Authority (for a Crown reserve) or under some circumstances the local council (for a public reserve).

-Strategic Planning - Coastal Protection - Legislative changes relating to coastal planning matters.
+Strategic Planning - Coastal Protection - legislative changes relating to coastal planning matters

 The Coastal Protection and Other Legislation Amendment Act (2010) has introduced a number of changes to state and local planning laws related to coastal protection including: